xiaobao520123/EnterpriseNavigator-Server/README.md

 [简体中文](./docs/README_zh-cn.md)

-A shopsign dectection application based on AdvancedEAST and AttentionOCR
+A shopsign detection app based on AdvancedEAST and AttentionOCR

-- This was one of the projects during the "9th China Software Cup" (Second Part) competition.
+- This was one of the projects during the "9th China Software Cup" competition (Second Part).
-- Our team won the National First Prize in this competition.
+- Our team won the `National First Prize` in this competition.

 ## Feature

 - Target detection.
 Specifically, shopsign detection
-  - During the competiton, we used the dataset included to train our models.
+  - During the competiton, we used provided dataset to train our models.
 - Text recognition
-- Dectection evaluation
+- Detection evaluation
-- Results showcase
+- Result showcase
 - Interative web UI

 ## Dependency